-All cashflow projections, benefit amounts and reserve amounts used to determine the capital required must be calculated net of all reinsurance that is not deemed to be unregistered reinsurance under section 1.2.
+All cashflow projections, benefit amounts and reserve amounts used to determine the capital required must be calculated net of all-reinsurance, subject to the requirements of section 1.2 that is not deemed to be unregistered reinsurance under section 1.2.
 Cashflow projections must take into account all current valuation decrement assumptions (mortality, lapse, etc.), including margins for adverse deviation.

-The net amount at risk for a policy or set of products, for both directly written business and business acquired through reinsurance, refers to the total net face amount of all included policies minus the total net reserve for the included policies, where both the face amount and the reserve are net of registered reinsurance.
+The net amount at risk for a policy or set of products, for both directly written business and business acquired through reinsurance, refers to the total net face amount of all included policies minus the total net reserve for the included policies, where both the face amount and the reserve are net of registered reinsurance, subject to the requirements of section 1.2.